jlangch/venice/doc/readme/java-interop.md

 ```

 `java.awt.BufferedImage::createGraphics()` returns effectively an object of type
-`sun.java2d.SunGraphics2D`.
-The API defines the return type as `java.awt.Graphics2D`
+`sun.java2d.SunGraphics2D` while the API defines the return type as `java.awt.Graphics2D`
 (the formal type).
 When invoking the method `fillOval` on the graphics context
 returned from `BufferedImage::createGraphics()` one gets warnings because of
-accessing a private class.
+accessing a JDK private class.
 And even worse Oracle will deny this access in
-upcoming Java versions.
+a future Java release.

-Venice is handling these cases completely transparent to you.
-You don't need to add
+**Venice is handling these cases completely transparent to you.
+You don't need to add**
-explicit type hints.
-Venice knows about the formal type of objects returned from
+**explicit type hints.
+Venice knows about the formal type of objects returned from**
-methods and invokes methods or fields on the formal type instead of the real type.
+**methods and invokes methods or fields on the formal type instead of the real type.**
-The Java compiler is actually doing the same with compiled code.